JoelStansbury/ConcaveHull/README.md

 find a rod length that works and still end up beating the currently accepted solution.

 In the paper, I argue that the time-complexity of the fundamental algorithm is linear, but scales more like $\sqrt{N}$.
 Future work is to play with pytorch to see how fast it can go on a GPU.

+The accompanying notebook has made a few advancements from the strategy discussed in the paper, but not really worth digging into.
+The big difference is that the `planky` function defined in the notebook actually works like you would hope, i.e. it just gives a single shape that seems like a good guess.